314-Foundation/ExcitationPullbacks/README.md

-# 🧠✨ Pullback is all we need for AI alignment
+# 🧠✨ Gradient is all we need for explainability

-This repository presents a powerful novel explanation method for Deep Neural Networks, the so-called *Excitation Pullback*, which is a simple modification of vanilla gradient, i.e. performing soft gating in the backward pass only.
+This repository presents a powerful explanation method for Deep Neural Networks, the *Excitation Pullback*, which is a simple modification of vanilla gradient.
+Specifically, we perform soft gating in the backward pass only.
 The quality of produced explanations and their apparent faifhfullness indicate that standard ReLU networks are **highly interpretable** if examined from the right angle.

-Thus, pullbacks might indeed be all we need for knowledge discovery and building explainable AI systems that are aligned with human cognition.

 ## 📚 Background